hstriepe/CapturePlay/MANUAL.md

 **Image Format**: PNG (highest quality)

 **Note**: Image capture temporarily removes the window border (if present) to capture a clean image, then restores it.
 Copy to clipboard uses the same capture method.
+By default, captures are saved in the

 ### Video Recording